-The head teacher and the governing body have delegated the responsibility for the ongoing implementation of this Inclusion Policy to Inclusion Leader.
-The Inclusion Leader is responsible for reporting regularly to the head and the governor with responsibility for SEND on the ongoing effectiveness of this inclusion policy.
-The Ethnic Minority Achievement (EMA) Co-ordinator(Inclusion Leader) has strategic responsibility for the inclusion of children who have EAL and the achievement of vulnerable ethnic minority groups (this role may be also included within the Inclusion Leader role).
-The Designated Teacher for Looked After Children(Inclusion Leader) has strategic responsibility for the inclusion of children who are adopted or in local authority care.
+The Headteacher and the governing body have delegated the responsibility for the ongoing implementation of this Inclusion Policy to Inclusion Leader.
+The Inclusion Leader is responsible for reporting regularly to the head and the governor with responsibility for SEND and Inclusion on the ongoing effectiveness of this inclusion policy.
+The Inclusion Leader has strategic responsibility for the inclusion of children who have EAL and the achievement of vulnerable ethnic minority groups (this role is included within the Inclusion Leader role).
+The Designated Teacher for Looked After Children (Inclusion Leader) has strategic responsibility for the inclusion of children who are adopted or in local authority care.